 In GroundWork Monitor you may need to delete a host or multiple host configurations, delete Cloud Hub associated hosts, or other types of monitored hosts.
-This page describes how to remove hosts based on the monitoring method used.

 Like all configuration changes, you will need to perform a Commit operation, (Configuration > Nagios Monitoring > Control > Pre flight test > Commit), to complete the task of removing a host or hosts.

-Deleting a Nagios Configured Host
+Deleting a Nagios monitored host(s)

 Delete one host